 The TriMet Board of Directors in Portland, Ore., unanimously adopted the Fiscal Year 2014 budget.
 The $485 million operating budget, which will take effect July 1, 2013, includes budget priorities aimed at providing better service for riders and safety and maintenance improvements.

-U.S. Senator Charles Schumer (D-NY) said the Economic Development Administration (EDA) has provisionally committed to award $4,718,000 in federal disaster funding for the Chenango Industrial Development Agency (IDA) to move forward with the Utica Main Rail Line Revitalization project.
+The Economic Development Administration (EDA) has awarded more than $4.7 million in federal disaster funding for the Chenango Industrial Development Agency (IDA) to move forward with the Utica Main Rail Line Revitalization project in New York.

 Norfolk Southern (NS) opened its new $5.9 million Thoroughbred Bulk Transfer (TBT) terminal in Knoxville, Tenn.

 The Caltrain San Bruno Grade Separation Project has reached an important milestone.
 Beginning with the first southbound train on May 26, trains will travel on the new elevated grade separation.
 During construction trains have been operating on a "shoofly" or temporary tracks.